webmsgr/discordTelnet/README.md

 # discordTelnet
 My attempt to give discord.py a telnet interface.
-Very Bad, but it works
+It includes threading too!

 # Features
 - [x] Exiting using /kill